 Additionally, users nowadays expect more than just excellent performance.

-It’s all because Steve Jobs.
+It’s all because of Steve Jobs.
 He has fostered expectations regarding user experience to an enormous level and made it the backbone of Apple commercial success.
 It was not only about how the product looks.
 It was also about how it works and how it is packed.
 The most important thing was the overall experience the customer had while using the product.

 But it isn’t just Apple, both Google and Facebook have acquired digital agencies specialized in design with the sole purpose of understanding the overall experience users expect.